aclark13861/Mountaineer/README.md

 # Mountaineer

 **Welcome to Mountaineer**

-This app allows users to track trails and share trails with friends!
+This app allows users to track and share trails with friends!

 To create this applicaiton I utilized:
 * Javascript